 The status of the Dingo as a ‘pest’ or native species is the subject of much debate.
 While they're protected in some states, in many areas they're a declared pest, and outside of nature reserves, may be controlled, as are hybrids and feral dogs.

 On reserves, Dingoes are protected, but even there regularly fall victim to pig-baiting.
-Nature reserves are often blamed for 'breeding' or harbouring Dingoes, so parks authorities are often obliged to bait along their the boundaries.
-The Dingo is persecuted on a massive scale with broad-scale baiting, trapping and shooting.
+Nature reserves are often blamed for 'breeding' or harbouring Dingoes, so parks authorities are often obliged to bait along their boundaries.

 What's Bush Heritage doing?

 We have Dingoes on Charles Darwin and Hamelin Station reserves in WA and on our Carnarvon, Cravens Peak, Ethabuka, Goonderoo and Yourka reserves in Queensland.
 Dingoes are also common across many of our Aboriginal partners' properties including the Birriliburu and Wunambal Gaambera.

 We recognise Dingoes as an important natural predator and an important part of the ecology of the Australian landscape.

 We selectively control feral dogs, which compromise the Dingoes’ genetic ‘purity’.
 We also support researchers, like Dr. Mike Letnic (University of New South Wales) who has examined the role of Dingoes in structuring ecosystems and sustaining biodiversity at Cravens Peak Reserve.

 We're involved in community education and raising awareness of the role Dingoes play in the ecosystem as the apex predator, and top-down regulator of feral predators.

 Long-term monitoring of Dingo numbers has also begun on Carnarvon Station in collaboration with volunteer students from the University of Queensland.